 When parking your motor home, choose a site that is as level as possible.
 If necessary, position pieces of wood in front of or behind the tire(s) that are lower than the others, and drive up onto the wood.
-Or you can level the motor home with the optional hydraulic levelling jacks if your unit is so equipped.
+Or you can level the motor home with the optional hydraulic leveling jacks if your unit is so equipped.

 Caution: Failure to level the motor home can increase the difficulty of walking in your motor home and could lead to injury.
 Also the coolant in the refrigerator/freezer may not flow properly and result in improper operation of that appliance.
 Also the plumbing may not drain properly.
+Units with slide out rooms must be leveled with the hydraulic leveling jacks before the slide out room is extended.